This post may contain affiliate links. Read the full disclosure here

 The crazy pattern print tote bag above is the one I made at the Remakery sewing workshop.
 The pattern is the teacher’s own and you can find her here to get in touch and purchase the pattern if you are keen (but also read on for bloggers sharing their free patterns!).

 The second one is my adapted version of this pattern using two of my husband’s old shirts.
-I think it turned out really well and I’m challenging myself to see how many other things I can make out of what was left over of the shirts….that’s for another post though so make sure to subscribe to see how many things I managed to upcycled from his two shirts!
+I think it turned out really well and I’m challenging myself to see how many other things I can make out of what was left over of the shirts.
+That’s for another post though head here to check out how many items I managed to make from his two button down shirts.!

 Below are some fun ideas and tutorials for how you can upcycle fabrics, clothing and other materials to make your own DIY tote bags.
 Any of them could be adapted to use whatever spare material you have lying around – use your creativity to make it your own!